ongyx/dotfiles/README.md

 # dotfiles

-Config files for Vim/Neovim and oh-my-posh that I use.
+Config files for the command-line tools I use.

+## Installing

+If you ever want to use these configs, run [`setup.py`](setup.py) using Python 3.12+ to symlink them into `$HOME`.
+Symlinks are preferred to avoid unnecessary duplication